How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 - 4 min read

 You love colour.
-You scroll through Instagram saving bright blue kitchens and pink hallways and think, this is my style!
-Then you stand in the paint aisle, pick up a pot of "Jungle Green," and back slowly away!
+You scroll through Instagram, saving bright blue kitchens and pink hallways, thinking, this is my style!
+But then you stand in the paint aisle, pick up a pot of "Jungle Green," and back slowly away!

 You're not alone.
-Most of my clients come to me with a secret love of colour they've been suppressing for years.
-They've been painting everything greige and hoping for the best.
-And while I have nothing against a good neutral, there is a whole world of joy waiting on the other side of that beige wall.
+Many of my clients come to me with a secret love of colour they've been suppressing for years.
+They've painted everything greige, hoping for the best.
+While I have nothing against a good neutral, there is a whole world of joy waiting on the other side of that beige wall.

 So let's talk about how to get there practically, and without waking up to a room you hate.